 I hope this answers your question.
 If you want more information go to our website at www.FranklinTNvet.com and type in under the search bar the subject for which you are looking.
 I would prefer to answer these questions through the website so other readers can benefit from our discussion.
 I will gladly help you and thank you for your interest and I hope I have answered your questions.

 I certainly will do that tomorrow.
 I’ll send a question with her tests and diagnosis and questions on treatment.
 Appreciate your help.

-Brief history before the question…
+A brief history before the question…

-So, after the surgery, and giving her liver some time to recover, we tested again. she had also been on denamarin since the surgery. we tested twice over this past year and her values at once time not too long after the surgery were around 500 (alt) but last month were down to around 300 (alt).
+So, after the surgery, and giving her liver some time to recover, we tested again. she had also been on denamarin since the surgery. we tested twice over this past year and her values at once a time not too long after the surgery was around 500 (alt) but last month were down to around 300 (alt).
 That is the only one that is elevated.

-We did the urine cortisol test to try and rule out cushings.
+We did the urine cortisol test to try and rule out Cushing’s.
 It didn’t rule it out.
 So we did the ACTH stim test. her score was 177.
-My doctor said the usual cutoff to indicate cushing’s is 173.
+My doctor said the usual cutoff to indicate Cushing’s is 173.
 So she is just over the line.

 She suggested we not treat yet. but test her again in six months. but we will do bloodwork sooner than that to see if her alt is getting better.

 I’m looking for alternative treatments.
 I am worried about the trilostane, which is my vet’s treatment of choice, and also less harsh than lysodren from what I can tell.